ProcessDryLab/PDL-ServiceRegistry/README.md

 # Service registry

+## Starting the service registry
+This section describes how to start the service registry

+## How to add services
+This sections describes how to add services to the service registry

 ## Docker
 This project supports docker runtime environment, for which you will need to download docker from here: https://www.docker.com/products/docker-desktop/.